JerryChenZeyun/aws-health-api-organization-view/README.md

     "bucketName" - change it to your bucket name, which is used to host the data fetched by the health api.
 You can find your buckets via this link: https://s3.console.aws.amazon.com/s3/home

-    Once the above 2 parameters have been updated, you can simply save the python file.
+    Once the "bucketName" has been updated, you can simply save the python file.
     ("Command" + "S" for MAC, or "Control" + "S" for Windows)

 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-03-14%20at%204.29.45%20pm.png)